Fundament-Software/scopes/doc/dataformat.rst

         (+ 1 2
             \ 3 * 4) # parsed as (+ 1 2 (3 * 4))

-Because it is more convenient for users without specialized editors to write in naked notation, and balancing parentheses can be challenging for beginners, the author suggests to use braced notation sparingly and in good taste.
-Purists and Scheme enthusiasts may however prefer to work with braced lists almost exclusively.

-Therefore Scopes' reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.
+Naked notation is strongly encouraged as it is more convenient for authors without specialized editors to write and balancing parentheses can be challenging for beginners.
+However, purists and Scheme enthusiasts may prefer to work with braced notation almost exclusively.
+As a result, Scopes' reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.

 Brace Styles
 ------------

-In addition to regular curvy braces ``()``, SLN parses curly ``{}`` and square ``[]`` brace styles.
-They are merely meant for providing variety for writing SLN based formats, and are expanded to simple lists during parsing.
+In addition to regular parentheses ``()``, SLN parses curly ``{}`` and square ``[]`` brace styles.
+They are merely meant for providing variety for writing SLN-based formats, and are expanded to simple lists during parsing.
 Some examples::

     [a b c d]